mr-canoehead/vpn_client_gateway/README.md

 To build your own VPN Client Gateway you will need a Raspberry Pi (or similar lightweight Linux computer) and a Private Internet Access account.

+The project files can be download from the [Releases page](https://github.com/mr-canoehead/vpn_client_gateway/releases).

 The [Installation Guide](https://github.com/mr-canoehead/vpn_client_gateway/wiki/Installation-Guide) can be found in the project wiki.
-A detailed installation guide for setting up the VPN Client Gateway on a Raspberry Pi is included.
+A PDF version of the guide is included with the project files.

 Here is a screenshot showing the management web page: